TheOdinProject/curriculum/new_org/ruby/data_structures_algorithms.md

 * What is a data structure?
 * What is a stack?
+* What is a queue?
+* What's the difference between a stack and a queue?
 * What is a stack useful for?
-* What is a queue?
 * What is a queue useful for?
+* What's the best way to implement stacks and queues in Ruby (hint: think simple)?
 * Why bother having many different search algorithms?
 * What is breadth-first-search (BFS)?
 * What is depth-first-search (DFS)?